-When a foreign object, such as breast implants, is inserted into the body, scar tissue may develop around the object.
+When an artificial material, such as breast implants for breast augmentation, is inserted into the body, scar tissue may develop around the object.
 Some people may develop this, and will not be able to feel it nor be aware they even have it.
 However, in some cases, the scar tissue will tighten around the implant, making it hard or misshapen, and causing pain and discomfort.
 This is referred to as a capsular contracture.

 How will I know if I have capsular contracture?

 In the early stages of capsular contracture, you may not notice or feel any symptoms.
 At this stage, you do not have to have any treatment.
 However, it is the later stages of capsular contracture that causes the problems.
 When being assessed for capsular contracture, you will be given a grade.
 These are:

 - Grade I: there are no symptoms, and the breasts still appear soft and do not look irregular

 - Grade II: the breasts may feel slightly harder but still have the usual appearance

 - Grade III: the appearance of the breasts begin to distort and feels hard to touch

 - Grade IIII: this is the highest grade, where the breasts are hard to touch, distorted and may be causing physical pain.

 When you first have implants, there is no way to know whether or not you will get capsular contracture.
 Currently, there is no certain reason for why capsular contracture occurs.

 What can be done to treat capsular contracture?